INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In roughly the same timeframe, another Yak-28I was modified as a radar reconnaissance machine, carrying a "Bulat (Damask Steel)" side-looking airborne radar (SLAR) in the bomb bay, with the SLAR antenna deployed out of the bomb bay when observations were to be made.
 This machine was redesignated "Yak-28BI".
 It also was not adopted for service.

-However, an electronic countermeasures variant, the "Yak-28PP", where "PP" stood for "Postanovschshik Pomekh (Countermeasures Aircraft)", did go into service.
+However, an electronic countermeasures variant, the "Yak-28PP", where "PP" stood for "Postanovshchik Pomekh (Countermeasures Aircraft)", did go into service.
 The Yak-28PP was developed in the late 1960s and entered production in 1970.
 It was something of a hybrid, with the cockpit and canopy of the Yak-28R, but the nose glazing of the Yak-28L; exactly why a countermeasures aircraft needed nose glazing is an interesting little question.

 Yak-28R Brewer-D, Yak-28PP Brewer-E